Synchronization of multiple rigid body systems: a survey: Introduction

 The rigid body can be considered as an idealization model of a body that does not deform or change shape under external forces \cite{2001_mechanics}.
-The motion of rigid body is composed of the rotation and translation motion.
+The motion of rigid body is composed of the rotational and translational motion.
 From this point of view, synchronization of multiple rigid body systems in the literature can be divided into two categories.
-The one is attitude consensus which focuses on the rotation motion, while the other focuses on the coordinated motion control in which the rotation and translation are coupled together.
-Note that the "synchronization" and the similar noun "consensus" are usually regarded as exchangeable concepts in the literature which have a common intension.
+The one is attitude consensus which focuses on the rotational motion, while the other focuses on the coordinated motion control in which the rotational and translational motion are coupled together.
+Note that the "synchronization" and the similar noun "consensus" are usually regarded as exchangeable concepts in the literature, which have a common intension.
 Thus, we use these two words with no distinction in this paper.

-For the rotation motion, the attitude of a rigid body can be described as a rotation matrix.
-It should be noted that the underlying space of rotation matrices is a particular Lie group $\mathbb{SO}(3)$, which is non diffeomorphism to any Euclidean spaces \cite{1993_JAS_M.Shuster_attitude}.
-This property brings a series of technical difficulties to the attitude consensus protocol design.
-Thus, some parameterized attitude representations such as Euler angles \cite{2019_TAES_J.Shan}, Modified Rodrigues parameters (MRPs), and unit quaternions \cite{2011_ControlSystemMagazine} are utilized to describe attitudes in the literature.
-Euler angles are widely used in the formation control of aerial vehicles based on linearized models.
-In \onlinecite{2013_TIE_EULER}, a decentralized formation control of aerial vehicles including fixed-wing autonomous aerial vehicles and quadrotors is studied based on four linear subsystems, including roll, yaw, pitch, and height dynamic models, respectively.
-However, the parameterized attitude representation such as Euler angles and modified Rodrigues parameters (MRPs) only achieves the local convergence due to the singularity problem \cite{2010_TCST_W.Ren_AttitudeSynchronization}.
+{For the rotational motion, the attitude representation of a rigid body can be classified into parameterized representations and rotation matrices.
+The parameterized representations include Euler angles \cite{2019_TAES_J.Shan}, Rodrigues parameters \cite{2020_Auto_X.Jin}, Modified Rodrigues parameters (MRPs) \cite{2010_Auto_Z.Meng_attitude}, and unit quaternions \cite{2011_ControlSystemMagazine}.
+Euler angles are widely used in the formation control of aerial vehicles and quadrotors based on linearized models \cite{2013_TCYB_Tangyang_sychronization}.
+Note that the underlying space of rotation matrices $\mathbb{SO}(3)$ is non-diffeomorphic to any Euclidean spaces \cite{1993_JAS_M.Shuster_attitude}.
+Euler angles and modified Rodrigues parameters (MRPs) evolving on Euclidean spaces only achieve local convergence due to the singularity problem \cite{2010_TCST_W.Ren_AttitudeSynchronization}.
 Several works studied the attitude synchronization problem based on the unit quaternion since it can globally represent the attitude.
 Nevertheless, it may suffer from the unwinding phenomenon due to the non-uniqueness of describing attitudes \cite{1993_JAS_M.Shuster_attitude}.
-To overcome this problem, a hybrid feedback control approach has been utilized to design the controller which can achieve the global attitude synchronization \cite{2012_TAC_A.R.Teel}.
+Hence, to overcome this problem, a hybrid feedback control approach has been utilized to design the controller, which can achieve the global attitude synchronization \cite{2012_TAC_A.R.Teel}. }